best places to live in Fort Myers Florida

 The best places to live in Fort Myers in 2026 are the ones that match your actual life, not the brochure version of it.
 The market is more balanced than it’s been in years, which means you have time to make the right call instead of the rushed one.

 Justin Jamison is a luxury real estate advisor with SERHANT. serving Fort Myers, Cape Coral, Naples, Estero, and Bonita Springs.
-Six foot ten.
-Former D1 baseball and basketball.
+6’10”.
+Former D1 basketball player and professional minor league baseball player.
 Over $30M sold.
-Find him at notquite7footrealtor.blog.

 Similar Posts